jdboisvert/quotes-service-go/README.md

     -   {id}: The id of the quote in question
     -   Responses:
         -   200: Got quote successfully
         -   404: Quote does not exist

--   Update details of a quote

-    -   Method: PUT
-    -   URL: /api/quote/{id}
-    -   {id}: The id of the quote in question
-    -   Parameters:
-        -   quote: Quote in question (ex: 'Live life')(required if author_name not given)
-        -   author_name: Person who the quote belongs to (ex: 'Morgan Freeman') (required if quote not given)
-    -   Responses:
-        -   200: Quote updated successfully
-            -   quote: holding details of the quote now updated
-        -   404: Quote does not exist